Advanced Settings Reference

 locations— list of categorical fields to partition by, ordered specific → general (the painter walks the list and the most specific match wins).
 If omitted, falls back tofield_classification.important.locations.- Only valid for

-_perform_local_ensembleand_run_local_ensemble_test_and_paintin openavmkit/benchmark.py - When to use — different sub-markets favor different models (e.g. tree-based dominates dense urban neighborhoods where it has plenty of sales, but multi-MRA wins in rural areas where signals are sparser).
+_perform_local_ensembleand_run_local_ensemble_test_and_paintin openavmkit/model_runner.py - When to use — different sub-markets favor different models (e.g. tree-based dominates dense urban neighborhoods where it has plenty of sales, but multi-MRA wins in rural areas where signals are sparser).
 Local ensemble lets each neighborhood pick its own winner.
 Avoid when (a) you have very few sales per location (many locations will pick a model based on noise), or (b) you want a single coherent global prediction for explainability.

 - Pairs naturally with — model engines that themselves vary by location (